Billwilliams1952/PiCameraApp/README.md

 ## Updates

-This version should work under Python 2.X and 3.x.
+This version has been tested under Python ver 2.7.13 and Python ver 3.5.3.
 If there are any problems please send me new issues.

 It has been tested using the V1 camera module.
 I have not verified operation against the V2 module as of this update.